Search

 Overview

-The project site, Keta Lagoon, lies in the far south-east of Ghana near the international border with Togo.
-The area is known as Keta Lagoon Complex Ramsar Site.
-The lagoon is an extensive, brackish water-body situated in the east of the Volta River estuary.
-The area of open water varies with the season, but is estimated to be 30,000ha, stretching for 40 km along the coast and separated from the sea by a narrow ridge with inflows from Todzie, Avu, Aka, Belikpa and the Lower Volta Rivers.
-However, overdependence of its uses for livelihoods such as fishing and for fuelwood, as well as pollution from plastics waste, climate change-induced sea level rise and coastal erosion have all depleted the Keta townships.
-These unsustainable practices have modified the ecology of the SEPLS.
+Keta Lagoon lies in the far south-east of Ghana near the international frontier with Togo.
+The lagoon is an extensive, brackish water body located in the east of the Volta River estuary.
+The area of open water varies with the season but is estimated to be about 30,000ha, stretching for 40 km along the coast and separated from the sea by a narrow ridge with inflows from rivers.
+Over-dependence on natural resources for livelihoods like fishing and fuelwood, pollution from plastic waste, sea level rise, and coastal erosion threaten the townships of the area.

 Project location